gausby/bencode/README.md

 * [elixir_bencode](https://hex.pm/packages/elixir_bencode) by [Anton Fagerberg](https://github.com/AntonFagerberg/)

 * [bento](https://hex.pm/packages/bento) by [Rodney Folz](https://github.com/folz/)

+Bento is the fastest option, but Bencode has arguably better error reporting during decoding.

 ## Thanks
 Thanks to the following for their contributions to the project: